 Repair & Maintenance

 It is best to let a licensed electrician repair or perform maintenance on the breaker panel located in your home.
-At Hoffman Electrical, we repair and perform routine maintenance on breaker panels throughout the Tampa and St. Petersburg, FL areas at an affordable price.
+At Hoffman Electrical & A/C, we repair and perform routine maintenance on breaker panels throughout the Tampa and St. Petersburg, FL areas at an affordable price.

 - Up-front, fixed pricing